-Uniforms: All students are required to wear scrubs. tests or tutoring sessions.
-White nursing shoes or tennis shoes will be worn expected to report all concerns regarding safety Students may wear their hair short or long, immediately to the instructor or an appropriate according to their preference.
-However, all long hair Any accident or injury must be should be maintained in a professional manner at all immediately reported in writing to both the times.
+Hair: Should always be neat and professional.
+Students may wear their hair short or long, according to their preference.
+However, all long hair should be maintained in a professional manner at all times.
 Hair which is greater than shoulder length must be worn off the face in a braid, twist, bun, ponytail, or up do type of style.
 HAIR MUST BE OFF THE COLLAR.